Sergio de la Peña: Career

 De la Peña retired from the Army as a colonel.
 During his career, he was also a division chief of the U.S. Northern Command.
+In his last assignment he was chief of the command's International Affairs Division, responsible for its military engagement with Canada and Mexico.
 De la Peña worked for the private military contractor L-3 before founding de la Peña Consulting, LLC in June 2011.
 He spent five years leading the consultancy.
+According to his Defense Department biography, he also taught defense and security courses to government officials and appeared as a commentator on Spanish-language news media.